EdoardoCostantini/gspcr/README.md

 # Generalized Supervised Principal Component regression

 An R package implementing a version of the Supervised Principal Component regression (SPCR, Bair Et.
-Al., 2006) that allows for any measuremen t level for the variables dependent and independent variables.
+Al., 2006) that allows for any measurement level of the dependent and independent variables.
-This package builds upon and expands the method implemented in the R package [superpc](https://github.com/jedazard/superpc).
+This package builds upon the method implemented in the R package [`superpc`](https://github.com/jedazard/superpc).

 ## Details

 SPCR regresses a dependent variable onto a few supervised principal components computed from a large set of predictors.
-The steps followed by SPCR are the following:
+The *steps* followed by SPCR are the following:

 1. Regress the dependent variable onto each column of a data set of *p* possible predictors via *p* simple linear regressions.
 2. Define a subset of the original *p* variables by discarding all variables whose univariate regression coefficient is less than a chosen threshold.